top of page

 A Leader's Guide to Knowing When to Quit

-knowing when to quit, avoiding escalation of commitment
+knowing when to quit

 In a culture that reveres grit, determination and persistence, we neglect equal esteem for those who know when to pull the plug on a failing course of action.